cs-fullstack-2020-spring/200407-node-express-cw-autumn-ragland/README.md

 ### Exercise 2
 - Define a variable `userName` and set it equal to your name
-- Define a routes for the path `'/displayName'` that displays your name
+- Define a route for the path `'/displayName'` that displays your name

 ### Exercise 3
 - Create an array of student objects with properties name and average confidence